fwupd/fwupd/plugins/altos/README.md

 The daemon will decompress the cabinet archive and extract a firmware blob in ELF file format.
 The firmware image is inserted into the `.text` section.

+This plugin supports the following protocol ID:

+ * org.altusmetrum.altos

 GUID Generation
 ---------------